PyAV-Org/PyAV/HACKING.rst

 are for the ``AVPacket`` and ``AVFrame`` times respectively.
 However, while decoding all times are in ``AVStream.time_base``.

+TODO: I have seen the decode time_base be different in the codec_context JPEG
+	  sequence tests!

 When there is no time_base (such as on ``AVFormatContext``), there is an implicit time_base of ``1/AV_TIME_BASE``.